 - Pour mineral spirits over the finish.

-- Sand the surface with fine-grit sandpaper.
+- Fix the surface issues.

-- Re-apply the finish.
+- Re-apply Teak Oil.